goodeggs/fibrous/README.md

 Console
 -------

-Fibrous can make it easier to work with asynchronous methods in the console.
-It's not convenient to create a fiber to run console commands with `sync`, but using `future` is still easier than constructing callbacks in the console.
+Fibrous makes it much easier to work with asynchronous methods in an interactive console, or REPL.

+If you find yourself in an interactive session, you can require fibrous so that you can use `future`.

 ```
 > fs = require('fs');